datajerk/gamenotes/pokeemerald/README.md

 #### Feebas Hack, How Does this Work?

-There are 6 locations (of 447 candidate tiles) assigned by a deterministic pseudo random number generator (PRNG) that uses Dewford Trend as a way to generate the random seed.
+There are 6 locations (of 447 candidate tiles) assigned by a deterministic pseudo random number generator (PRNG) that uses Dewford Trend as the way to generate the random seed.

 This code from `src/wild_encounter.c` enables the exploit: